 Chocolate Peanut Butter Bars

 Three layers of indulgent goodness: crisp chocolate crust, creamy peanut butter and a layer of dark chocolate.
-And, because of the good-for-you ingredients (no flour or added refined sugar), only you'll know they're not as naughty as they seem!
+And, because of the good-for-you ingredients, only you'll know they're not as naughty as they seem!
 Vegan & Gluten Free. <jump to recipe>

 Halloween is around the corner, and as usual, I'm doing everything possible to avoid coming up with a costume.
 I've always had mixed emotions about October 31st.
 The chocolate and candy is more than enough to get me excited, but when I was younger, I always dreaded the exercise of collecting it.
 Yup, I might be the only person who didn't love to trick-or-treat.